-Whether repression is associated with a weak or redistributive state depends on how much equilibrium political stability there is.
-When fighting is costly (high ν) and the advantage of the incumbent is large (high ξ) then we would expect a redistributive state and repression to go together.
-This is the case of an effective state in repression terms which holds an incumbent in power despite weak political institutions.
+The results are summarized in Table 1.
+Whether repression is associated with a weak or redistributive state depends on equilibrium political stability.
+When fighting is costly (high ν) and the advantage of the incumbent is large (high ξ), we expect a redistributive state and repression to go together.
+This is the case of an effective state in repression terms, which holds an incumbent in power despite weak political institutions.

-Civil war will generally be associated with weak or redistributive regimes.
-Weak states and civil war reflects circumstances when the insurgency is relative easy to organize (low ν), the government is not effective in fighting it (low ξ).
+Civil war is generally associated with weak or redistributive regimes.
+Weak states and civil wars arise under circumstances in which an insurgency is relatively easy to organize (low ν) and the government is not effective in responding to it if it happens (low ξ).
 An increase in military effectiveness reduces the prospect of turnover and increases incentives to invest as in a redistributive state.
-Another decisive factor for which particular pathology we will observe is the amount of resource rents or foreign aid.
+Another decisive factor for which particular pathology we will observe is the amount of resource rents or foreign (cash) aid.
 For example, a higher degree of resource dependence (high R) raises the likelihood that we see civil war rather than repression.

-The approach taken here implies that the fundamental determinants of fragile states are the strength of common interests, the extent of consensual institutions, the amount of resource rents, and the technologies for organizing and conducting violence.
+The approach taken here implies that the fundamental determinants of fragile states are the strength of common interests, the extent of cohesive institutions, the amount of resource rents, and the technologies for organizing and conducting violence.
 Phenomena like civil war, repression, low income per capita, low spending on common-interest goods, low taxation and weak enforcement of property rights are all symptoms rather than determinants.

 Most of the existing literature on fragile states is not derived from any underlying theory, which explains why it tends to mix up symptoms and determinants.
 For example, one criterion that is frequently used in fragile state indices is low income per capita.
-While it is true that this may increase incentives for violence, all else equal, it is only an intermediate factor.9
+While it is true that this may increase incentives for violence, all else equal, it is only an intermediate factor.15

-Another advantage of putting together a specific dynamic theoretical structure - however simple it may be - is that we get a clear sense of the margins where there may be an equilibrium response, when an outside donor intervenes in fragile states.
-In the next section, we will thus use our framework to explore the consequences of state fragility for development policy.
+An advantage of putting together a specific dynamic theoretical structure - however simple - is that we get a clear sense of the margins where we may see an equilibrium response, when an outside donor intervenes in fragile states.
+In the next section, we thus use our framework to explore the consequences of state fragility for development policy.
 We will find that common-interest and peaceful states make the task of supporting development quite easy.
-However, once we exit this fortunate state of affairs, the details of the pathologies matter.
-We venture an Anna Karenina Principle (cf. the 1st line of Leo Tolstoy's 1870s novel): "All happy families resemble each other; every unhappy family is unhappy in its own way."
+However, once we leave this fortunate state of affairs, the details of the pathologies matter.

-4 Development Assistance
+3 Development Assistance